sofiabarragan/website/content/project/bayes_cap/index.md

 - `perc_covered_by_transit`: Percent of Neighborhood Within Walking Distance (.5 miles) of Any Subway Stop.
 - `transportation_desert_4cat`: Subway Accessibility by Neighborhood (Poor, Limited, Satisfactory, Excellent)

-The process involved grouping geotagged locations by the defined neighborhood boundary regions in R’s SF package and ArcGIS We will detail the process of identifying subway deserts in the "Subway Deserts" section, however, for the remaining predictors, the process is largely the same.
+The process involved grouping geotagged locations by the defined neighborhood boundary regions in R’s SF package and ArcGIS.
+We will detail the process of identifying subway deserts in the "Subway Deserts" section.

 # Data Summaries